Saint David's School (New York City): Athletics

 As an after-school elective, Saint David's also offers an ice hockey program which begins in kindergarten and is available until 8th grade.
 In the 2018-2019 hockey season, Saint David's won its first ice hockey championship in the Hudson Valley Hockey League by defeating North Park.

 In early June 2019, the school was visited by Justin Tuck, formerly of the New York Giants, to speak at an athletics networking event for alumni, parents, and students.

+The school has also been visited multiple times by Tom Brady, whose son, Jack, attended the school.
+Tom Brady has also occasionally held a football toss with students at the school as a fundraising initiative.

 Community service

 Saint David's participates in many community service initiatives, some of which include their annual Halloween candy drive, their bottle cap drive, and other fundraising projects.
 They work with New York Cares for their annual coat drive, the Graham Windham Mitten and Hat Collection, Project Cicero for book donations, City Harvest for annual food drives, Ronald McDonald's Fun Run, Florence Nightingale Nursing Home and Terence Cardinal Cooke Nursing Home for nursing home visits and carols, and It's My Park Day to rejuvenate New York City Parks.

 In 2004, the school raised more than $10,000 for the Red Cross and their South East Asia Tsunami Fund.
 In 2010, they raised $36,000 for Haiti's Recovery Fund.
 And in 2011, they began a new initiative to raise money to build a school in the Tigray Region of Ethiopia with the help of Mimi's Building Blocks and Save the Children.
 They raised more than $120,000 and Saint David's Kalina School opened in Ethiopia in the fall of 2013.